How to Enhance Your Data Privacy on Facebook

 Check if your data was stolen

-I hope you must have heard about the Cambridge Analytica scandal, that sheds light on the improper data sharing of users of Facebook.
-Mike Schroepfer, CTO at Facebook, announced through Facebook Newsroom that the data of up to 87 million accounts may have been stolen by the political consulting firm.
+I’m sure you’ve heard about the Cambridge Analytica scandal, which highlighted the improper data sharing of Facebook users.
+Mike Schroepfer, CTO at Facebook, announced through Facebook Newsroom that data from up to 87 million accounts may have been stolen by the political consulting firm.

 Thankfully, after all the heated campaigns and discussions, Facebook provided a tool to check if your data was improperly shared.
 Please log in to your account and go to this page.
 You must check the section “Was My Information Shared?” to confirm if your data was breached.
-Though you cannot undo what is already done, sadly, you can take measures to further protect your data.
+Although you cannot undo what has already been done, you can take measures to further protect your data.

 Protect your data on Facebook